thepaulz/refurbished-steam-deck-notifier/README.md

 This script checks the availability of refurbished Steam Decks on Steam and sends notifications to a specified Discord webhook.
 It queries Steam's API and compares the current stock status with previously stored values.

+## 🔀 Fork-Specific Changes

+This fork includes the following enhancements not present in the upstream repository:

+* **Docker/Containerized Workflow**: Full Docker support with Docker Compose for easy deployment.
+Includes automated image builds published to GitHub Container Registry (GHCR), and environment variable configuration.
+* **Configurable Package ID Tracking**: Track only specific Steam Deck models using the `--package-ids` command-line argument or `PACKAGE_IDS` environment variable.
+This allows you to monitor only the models you're interested in (e.g., only OLED models) instead of all available models.

 ## 🚀 Features

 * Checks the availability of refurbished Steam Decks for a configurable country